Victor Robles Player Props: Nationals vs. Cardinals

 Victor Robles At The Plate

-- Robles is hitting .291 with five doubles, a triple and 11 walks.
+- Robles is batting .299 with five doubles, a triple and 11 walks.

-- Robles will look to extend his four-game hitting streak.
-He's batting .286 over the course of his last outings.
+- Robles will look to extend his five-game hitting streak.
+He's batting .333 during his last games.

+- Robles has picked up a hit in 60.0% of his 35 games this season, with multiple hits in 28.6% of those games.

+- He has not gone deep in his 35 games this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.